openprovider/Openprovider-WHMCS-domains/docs/import_instruction.md

-#Instruction how to import data from csv
+# Instruction how to import data from csv

-##Instruction
+Openprovider has included a number of import scripts for your convenience.
+Using these scripts, you can import the following from CSV files: Clients, contacts, domains, and invoices.

+## Instructions

-To import data from csv you need to go to module path, then into import/<data-to-import-folder> and then write following command:
+To import data from csv you need to go to module path, then into `import/<data-to-import-folder> ` and then write following command:

 ```php import.php <csv filepath>```